Ctrl-plus-R/MoonCat-Scriptable-Widget/README.md

   "cat": 392
 }
 ```
-This will always show the same magnificent cat.
+This would always show the same magnificent cat in front of its inverted glow color.